Georgia Bulldogs defeat Ohio State Buckeyes to advance to the College Football Playoff Championship – KION546

 The Georgia Bulldogs have advanced to the College Football Playoff Championship after defeating the Ohio State Buckeyes 42-41 in the second semifinal College Football Playoff game Saturday.

-The Bulldogs will face the TCU Horned Frogs Monday, January 9 at SoFi Stadium in Inglewood, California, for the Championship game.

-The No. 4 Buckeyes were leading by six points in the fourth quarter of the semifinal game, but No. 1 Georgia rallied with less than two minutes in the game at the Peach Bowl in Atlanta to pull ahead by a point, and Ohio State could not catch up.
+Trailing by six points late in the 4th quarter, defending national champion Georgia mounted a 72-yard drive capped by quarterback Stetson Bennett’s third touchdown pass of the game to take the lead with 54 seconds remaining.

+Ohio State used that time to drive the ball into field goal range, setting up a 50-yard attempt for kicker Noah Ruggles.
+But Ruggles hooked the kick left, and the Bulldogs escaped with the 1-point win.

-Georgia became the first team to comeback from a 14-point fourth-quarter deficit in College Football Playoff history, according to the NCAA.
+Georgia is the first team to come back from a 14-point fourth-quarter deficit in College Football Playoff history, according to the NCAA.

-Earlier Saturday, No. 3 Texas Christian University’s Horned Frogs came into the semifinal game as underdogs and pulled a major upset, delivering a thrilling 51-45 win against No. 2 Michigan Wolverines.
+Earlier Saturday, No. 3 Texas Christian University’s Horned Frogs came into the first semifinal game as underdogs and pulled off a major upset, delivering a thrilling 51-45 win against No. 2 Michigan Wolverines.

+The Horned Frogs, who began the season outside the Top 25, defeated the previously unbeaten Michigan Wolverines 51-45 in the highest scoring Fiesta Bowl ever.
+The Big Ten champions entered the game favored by more than a touchdown, but TCU never trailed in the game en route to a shot at the national championship.

 Heisman runner-up Max Duggan threw for 225 yards and four total touchdowns, while running back Emari Demarcado added 150 yards on the ground at the Fiesta Bowl in Glendale, Arizona.